To get started today,

 If you've got any neck issues,

-Be careful here not to go too far back but just looking up to a place that you feel is comfortable and then as you do this,
+But just looking up to a place that you feel is comfortable.

-Clench the jaw.
+Clench the jaw,

-So take a little open and closing of your mouth here,
+So take a little open and closing of your mouth here.

-May look a little funny but nobody's looking and feel that stretch change down the front side of your throat and your neck area.
+And feel that stretch change down the front side of your throat and your neck area.

 If you want to increase the stretch,